ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 ## Summary

 This SPFx webpart is an extensive "application" to manage requests concerning trainings, travels, accommodations and software licenses.
-Each user has their own dashboard where thye can visualise, add, update and delete requests.
+Each user has their own dashboard where they can visualise, add, update and delete requests.
 Once a request is created, the user can either 'save' their request so they can edit it later, or they can send it for approval.
 At this point, the request isn't editable and it goes to the dashboard of the approver that was selected during the process of making the request.
 The approver can either approve or deny any requests in their dashboard (and provide a comment on denial).
 If approved, HR members can in their turn approve or deny requests in their dashboard.
 They can also provide a comment and edit the cost of an item.
 If any cost was changed, they need to be sent for reapproval (and once again need to be approved by the approver).
 Only when both the approver and HR have approved the request, will the appropriate costs be paid.